AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: OTA Test and Discussion

-Apart from simulations, researchers have developed several prototyping systems as testbeds to verify the effectiveness and feasibility of proposed algorithms in real environments.
-These testbeds include FPGA-based prototyping systems, which offer real-time processing and transmission over a wide bandwidth with large antenna arrays, and general purpose processor (GPP)-based prototyping systems, which process baseband signals on software for fast development and verification.
-To incorporate advantages, in \cite{yang2017rapro}, a novel 5G RaPro system was proposed to deploy FPGA-privileged modules on SDR platforms, implement complex algorithms on multi-core GPPs, and connect them through high-speed 10-Gigabit Ethernet interfaces.
-Such architecture has been proved to be flexible and scalable by deploying a multi-user full-dimension MIMO prototyping system in \cite{yang2017rapro, Gao2018Implementation}.
-In this paper, we setup the world's first real-time testbed for AI-aided OFDM receivers.
-We use the RaPro system as our testbed to test the OTA performance of FC-DNN, ComNet, and SwitchNet receivers.
-Various tests are conducted in different scenarios, and the experiment results and analyses are provided to validate the feasibility and flexibility of the system.
+OTA test is important for AI-based receivers because considering all distortions in the systems is nearly impossible.
+Several prototyping systems have been developed to verify the feasibility and effectiveness of AI-based receivers in real environments.
+In \cite{yang2017rapro}, a novel 5G RaPro system is proposed to deploy FPGA-privileged modules on SDR platforms, implement complex algorithms on multi-core GPPs, and connect them through high-speed 10-gigabit Ethernet interfaces.
+Such architecture deploys a multi-user full-dimension MIMO prototyping system \cite{yang2017rapro, Gao2018Implementation} and is therefore flexible and scalable.
+In this study, we set up the first real-time testbed for AI-aided OFDM receivers, which has been never reported before. {The RaPro system is used as our testbed to test the OTA performance of the FC-DNN, the ComNet, and the SwitchNet receivers.} Various tests are conducted in different scenarios.
+After the system setup and software implementation are introduced, we will present our experimental results and analyze the flexibility of the AI-based receiver.

-\subsection{System Setup}
+\subsection{System setup}

-Fig. \ref{hardware} (a) illustrates the AI-aided OFDM receiver system based on the RaPro architecture.
-It is composed of two SDR nodes and a multi-core server.
-OFDM (de)modulation is implemented on SDRs, which contain RF chains that are provided with a unified reference clock and trigger signal by the timing/synchronization module.
-AI-aided OFDM receivers are implemented on a multi-core server in a Linux environment.
-The proposed receivers (FC-DNN, ComNet, SwitchNet) can be developed on multi-core GPPs by programming with high-level language, such as C/C++, in conjunction with Intel Math Kernel Library (MKL), which is a highly optimized and commonly used math library for processors.
+Fig. \ref{hardware}(a) illustrates the AI-aided OFDM receiver based on the RaPro architecture.
+It comprises SDR nodes at the transmitter and the receiver, respectively, and a multi-core server.
+Each SDR has with one antenna and one RF chain and is provided with a unified reference clock and trigger signal by the timing/synchronization module.
+The AI-aided OFDM receivers are implemented on a multi-core server in a Linux environment.
+The proposed receivers (FC-DNN, ComNet, and SwitchNet) can be developed on multi-core GPPs by programming with high-level language, such as C/C++, in conjunction with Intel Math Kernel Library (MKL), which is a highly optimized and commonly used math library for processors.